pygobject/pycairo/docs/reference/text.rst

       The subpixel order specifies the order of color elements within each pixel on the display device when rendering with an antialiasing mode of :data:`cairo.ANTIALIAS_SUBPIXEL`.

+   .. method:: merge(other)

+      :param FontOptions other: another :class:`FontOptions`

+      Merges non-default options from other into options , replacing existing values.
+This operation can be thought of as somewhat similar to compositing other onto options with the operation of :data:`OPERATOR_OVER`.

+      .. versionadded:: 1.12.0

+   .. method:: copy()

+      :returns: a new :class:`FontOptions`

+      Returns a new font options object copying the option values from original.

+      .. versionadded:: 1.12.0

+   .. method:: hash()

+      :returns: the hash value for the font options object
+      :rtype: int

+      Compute a hash for the font options object; this value will be useful when storing an object containing a :class:`FontOptions` in a hash table.

+      .. versionadded:: 1.12.0

+   .. method:: equal(other)

+      :param FontOptions other: another :class:`FontOptions`
+      :returns: :obj:`True` if all fields of the two font options objects match.
+Note that this function will return :obj:`False` if either object is in error.
+      :rtype: bool

+      Compares two font options objects for equality.

+      .. versionadded:: 1.12.0